jd-fj/currency-exchanger/README.md

 ## 🚩 Description

-This is the full description that should contain what this project does, what I employed to do so, and other important info for someone who has no clue what they're looking at yet.
+An independent Friday project for Epicodus utilizing a Fetch API call, asynchronous code, and a working development environment.
+This application will convert a selected currency amount into various different currencies.

 ## Stretch Goals
-- include your goals for the project here
+- Build out a user interface that looks very finance-y

 ## 🔧 Setup/Installation Requirements

-### Necessary Specifications
+### Software Requirements

 - To run this project locally you will need to have node.
 You can check if you have node by running `node -v` in the command line.
 If you do not have node please find more information and download [here](https://nodejs.org/en/download/)

-- You will also need to have a NASA API Key.
-To get this you will need to request a Key [here](https://api.nasa.gov/).
+- You will also need to have an ExchangeRate-API key.
+To get this you will need to request a Key [here](https://www.exchangerate-api.com/).

 ### Open Locally

 #### Opening using GitHub Desktop:
-Go to my GitHub repository here, [](), and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file
+Go to my GitHub repository here [](), and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file

 #### To clone using the Command Line:
 1. Push the green 'Clone' button and copy the URL.